-Building goals for 2021-2022 include:
+Building goals for 2022-2023 include:

-- Ensure compliance with all codes for the construction, use, and occupancy of buildings and all of their various components. - Maintain effective communication with citizens, the business community, and interest groups on planning, building, and development-related issues. - Ensure that new development and construction conform to development standards, design guidelines, and ADA requirements. - Process all single-family residential plans within three weeks and all submitted commercial projects within four weeks. - Respond to all field inspection requests within eight working hours. - Respond to all informational requests and housing complaints from the public within 72 hours. - Expand the use of new technology to keep pace with the increases in documentation requirements and to facilitate the retrieval of documents. - Keep the community informed about current California Building Code requirements.
+- Ensure compliance with all codes for the construction, use, and occupancy of buildings and all of their various components. - Maintain effective communication with citizens, the business community, and interest groups on planning, building, and development-related issues. - Ensure that new development and construction conform to development standards, design guidelines, and Accessibility requirements. - Process all single-family residential plans within three weeks and all submitted commercial projects within four weeks. - Respond to all field inspection requests within eight working hours. - Respond to all informational requests and housing complaints from the public within 72 hours. - Expand the use of new technology to keep pace with the increases in documentation requirements and to facilitate the retrieval of documents. - Keep the community informed about current California Building Code requirements.

-- Provide expertise on the 2019 California Building, Electrical, Energy, Mechanical, and Plumbing Codes along with new state-mandated programs. - Continue to expand the electronic services provided to our citizens and developers by allowing plans to be submitted, reviewed, and issued through our Citizen Self Service (CSS) portal.
-July 2020 saw the launch of full residential on-line service through our portal.
-We are working to launch the commercial version in 2021.
+- Provide expertise on the 2019 California Building, Electrical, Energy, Mechanical, and Plumbing Codes along with new state-mandated programs.
+This is a code change year and starting January 1, 2023, we will be using the 2022 California Codes. - Continue to expand the electronic services provided to our citizens and developers by allowing plans to be submitted, reviewed, and issued through our Citizen Self Service (CSS) portal.
+July 2020 saw the launch of a full residential online service through our portal.
+We are working toward the launch of commercial applications by the end of Summer 2022.
 Our-comprehensive workflow management system will eventually integrate the functions of the Planning, Engineering, and Building Divisions in the processing of entitlement approvals and the issuance of all regulatory applications.